-INGInious is built in Python 2.
+INGInious is written in Python 3.
 The simplicity and expressivity of Python helps to keep the code readable and easily extensible.

 Thanks to the usage of MongoDB as database manager and Docker, INGInious instances can be blindly duplicated and linked, allowing effortless horizontal scalability.
 From an on-site course with 50 students to a MOOC with 10.000 students, INGInious will be able to handle the charge.